City of Sunrise General Employees' Retirement Plan v. FleetCor Technologies, Inc. et al

 The truth regarding Defendants’ misconduct began to be disclosed in late 2016 when, among other things, third party journalists published investigative reports revealing at least in part FleetCor’s true business practices.
 From the first partial disclosure until the end of the Class Period, the stock price declined from $148.08 to $131.26, a drop of 11.35%.

 The Court appointed Sunrise General as Lead Plaintiff and Bernstein Litowitz Berger & Grossmann LLP as Lead Counsel on August 25, 2017.
 Plaintiff filed its Amended Complaint on October 13, 2017.
+On May 15, 2018, following Defendants’ motion to dismiss the Amended Complaint, the Court issued an order sustaining in large part the Amended Complaint, including claims regarding Defendants’ statements concerning the sources of or reasons for FleetCor’s earnings and growth.
 If you wish to discuss this action or have any questions concerning your rights or interests, please contact Katherine M. Sinderson or Julia Tebor at 212-554-1400.

 Other Cases of Interest

 District of Vermont John C. Browne, Rebecca E. Boon, Julia Tebor

 District of Delaware Hannah Ross, Lauren McMillen Ormsbee, Richard D. Gluck, Katherine M. Sinderson, Julia Tebor, Jesse L. Jensen